Unsupported system features

 • CREATE USER, ALTER DATABASE, and DBCC commands

-However, Microsoft Fabric Warehouse does not support system-level operations or low-level configuration objects.
-Fabric exposes only a limited metadata surface and does not allow direct manipulation of roles, users, database configuration, or extended diagnostics using T-SQL.
-These system objects must be removed or restructured during migration.
+However, Microsoft Fabric Warehouse supports only a limited subset of system-level operations and configuration objects, excluding many features commonly used for administration and diagnostics.
+Fabric does not allow direct manipulation of roles, users, database configuration, or extended diagnostics using T-SQL.
+These system features must be removed or restructured during migration.

 Emulation strategy

-SQL Tran does not emulate or rewrite system-level objects.
+SQL Tran does not emulate or rewrite system-level constructs.
 Instead:

 • For traceability purposes, unsupported system commands and procedures are commented out using: /* SQLTRAN FIX: ... */